-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column of loans specified in the Average per-undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-233 25% \$26,556 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Н5 Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate-borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Н5 a) Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+218 24 24635 Н5 b) Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-225 24% \$14,805 c) Institutional loan programs.
-0 % \$0 d) State loan programs.
-27 3% \$58,734 e) Private student loans made by a bank or lender.
-41 4% \$30,990
+211 23 14680 H5 c) Institutional loan programs.
+0 0 0 H5 d) State loan programs.
+24 3 45728 H5 e) Private student loans made by a bank or lender.
+30 3 39393

-Aid to Undergraduate Degree-seeking Nonresident Aliens (Note: Report numbers and dollar amounts for the same academic year checked in item H1.)
+Aid to Undergraduate Degree-seeking Nonresident Aliens

+(Note: Report numbers and dollar amounts for the same academic year checked in item H1.)

-H6 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:
+Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresident aliens:

-Н6 Institutional need-based scholarship or grant aid is available Х Н6 Institutional non-need-based scholarship or grant aid is available Х Н6 Institutional scholarship or grant aid is not available
+Institutional need-based scholarship or grant aid is available Х Institutional non-need-based scholarship or grant aid is available X Institutional scholarship or grant aid is not available

-H6 If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need- 113 based aid:
+If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need- 122 based aid: